afazzat/wasm-primes/README.md

 # WASM Prime Generator

-A Rust WebAssembly project demonstrating:
+A Rust WebAssembly for fun:
 - Prime number generation using Sieve of Eratosthenes
 - Error handling between Rust and JavaScript
 - WASM optimization techniques